-According to eq.~\eqref{QNMuncond}, we may extract $C_2$ from this information leading to the same numerical value as computed in the normal phase.
+According to eq.~\eqref{latetime1}, we may extract $C_2$ from this information leading to the same numerical value as computed in the normal phase.
 Employing the techniques developed in~\cite{Arean:2021tks}, we can extract the expectation values of the operators carrying this QNM excitation from the corresponding eigenvector.
 Intriguingly, we find that the gauge fluctuations have expectation value zero and the mode is solely carried by the scalar fluctuations.
 Close to the critical point we thus find to lowest order in $\rho-\rho_c$ (and at zero wave vector) that

-Once $C_5$ is fixed from the background data, eq.~\eqref{eq:amplQNM} determines the value of $C_3$ in accordance with our data from the normal phase.
+Once $C_5$ is fixed from the background data, equations \eqref{eq:ampl} and \eqref{eq:amplQNM} determine the value of $C_3$ in accordance with our data from the normal phase.
 Note that this is a non-trivial and independent check of the numerical values we obtained for $C_2$ and $C_3$ thus confirming the prediction of our suggested model.